sustbird/statemachine/README.md

-# Simplest possible Java State Machine
+# Simple Java State Machine

 This simple state machine consists of few dead simple contracts for defining constraints and actions along with single engine file of ~80 lines.